CihanTAYLAN/ccsyr-staff-panel/PROJECT.md

      - longitude
      - created_at
      - updated_at
-   - Arayüz Özellikleri
+   - Interface Features
-     - Lokasyon listesi
+     - Location list
-     - Lokasyon detay görüntüleme (Personel verileri ile birlikte)
+     - Location detail view (with Personnel data)
-       - Lokasyon konumunu haritada görüntüleme
+       - View location on map
-       - Lokasyonda aktif bulunan kullanıcıların listesini görüntüleme
+       - View list of active users at the location
-     - Lokasyon ekleme/düzenleme/silme (Super Admin için)
+     - Location add/edit/delete (for Super Admin)
-     - Lokasyon eklerken ve düzenlerken konum seçimi için harita entegrasyonu
+     - Map integration for location selection when adding and editing locations

-4. **Access Logları**
+4. **Access Logs**

    - Model
      - user
      - location
-     - actionType (Giriş, Çıkış)
+     - actionType (Check-in, Check-out)
-     - actionDate - kullanıcının auth bölümünün 2. adımında seçtiği session date
+     - actionDate - session date selected by the user in the 2nd step of the auth section
      - userAgent
      - browser
      - os